michpara/ITI1120-Introduction-to-Computing-I/Labs/Lab8/README.md

 # Lab 8

-To view the instructions for lab 8, please open lab8.pdf
+Instructions for Lab 8 in lab8.pdf